vwt-digital/operational-data-hub/README.md

 </p>

 #### Functionality
+##### Ingest
 The most crucial part of this architecture is the [Restingest](https://github.com/vwt-digital/restingest) function.
 This function will be the entrance towards the ODH and makes sure external data will be ingested into the ODH.

+##### Consume
 After the function has ingested the data into the hub, a [consume function](https://github.com/vwt-digital/event-sourcing-helpers) will save the data into the database of the webshop, that in this case is a [Firestore](https://cloud.google.com/firestore/docs) database.
 This ensures that the visitor of the webshop always has the most up-to-date information on product stock.